 If you book your tour more than 2 months ahead you can secure your trip with a deposit and pay the balance 8 weeks before you travel (12 weeks for tours 42 days or longer).

 Credit Cards/Debit Cards:

 We accept Visa, MasterCard, Connect, Solo and Switch for all payments.
-There are NO fees for debit cards issued by a UK bank.
-For all non-UK debit cards there is a 2% card fee.
-For all credit card payments there is a 2% credit card fee.
+There are NO fees for debit or credit cards.
 We accept bank transfers and if you have a UK bank account your bank should not charge any fees for online banking; we can also accept bank transfers in Euros and US Dollars but please be aware your bank may charge you a fee.
 Please contact us for our bank details if you prefer to pay using this method.
 Late bookings: Full payment is due at the time of booking if your trip is less than eight weeks away.
 Provided that there are still seats available you may book a tour at any time before the date of departure.
 However you must pay in full before joining the tour.
 Please note most trips can be confirmed immediately if booked more than 35 days before departure and most trips will need to be requested if booked within 35 days of departure.